 Automatic money back system by Paribus

-The money back system of Paribus is an automatic one so you can get paid without doing too much on your end.
-Normally when the price of a product drops, you’ll need to ask the store for a partial refund but – Paribus does this task for you.
+The money back system of Paribus doesn’t require much on your end.
+Normally, when the price of a product drops, you’ll need to ask the store for a partial refund but – Paribus does this task for you.
 You only have to give the app access to your email and it discovers all the receipts for your recent purchases.
 If you qualify for a refund, Paribus makes sure you receive it by using a bot to apply for the refund.
 This happens when prices drop, you miss a better deal or you miss using a coupon.
-Paribus works with major retailers like Costco, Amazon and Macy’s.
-See the list below.
+Paribus works with numerous major retailers, which you can view on their site.

 Paribus requires sensitive personal information